 Originally, there were two ears.
-Co-star Isabella Rossellini, as the tortured singer Dorothy Vallens, was supposed to flush one down a toilet, but the scene was cut.
-(That scene, along with other deleted scenes, might make onto a 25th anniversary DVD due out this fall.)
-In the end, only the left one had screen time.
+Co-star Isabella Rossellini, as the tortured singer Dorothy Vallens, was supposed to flush one down a toilet but the scene was cut (and lost forever, as it’s not part of the 25th anniversary Blu-ray release) In the end, only the left ear had screen time.

 Goodwin first made a cast of his own ear, adding a little extra skin and blood.
 It was, after all, supposed to have been cut off.
 Lynch looked it over and said, “That’s great, Jeff – now make us a grown-up ear,” Goodwin recalled.
 Apparently Goodwin’s was too small.
-In the end, Goodwin used producer Fred Caruso’s ears as a model.
+In the end, they modeled them after producer Fred Caruso’s ears.

 For some extra realism, Goodwin added some hair to adhere to the tissue.
 That hair came from David Lynch, recycled after a haircut.